larrybotha/everything/mathematics/the-lambda-calculus/reduce - the lambda calculus.md

      cond do_z (foo_hof foo_hof x y)
 ```

-The definition of `foo_hof` doesn't contain any named values, specifically references to itself, so we don't strictly need to replace it with its definition
+The definition of `foo_hof` doesn't contain any named values - specifically references to itself - so we don't strictly need to replace it with its definition